Chronic tension and anxiety can have detrimental effects on physical health, leading to symptoms such as:

 Look for a licensed mental health professional with specific experience and training in treating anxiety disorders.
 Important factors include their therapeutic approach (such as cognitive behavioral therapy), experience with your specific type of anxiety, understanding of issues relevant to your identity (such as women’s mental health), a collaborative treatment style, and someone you feel comfortable talking to openly.
 Board certification (such as ABPP) indicates advanced expertise in their specialty area.

-You should consider seeing a A clinical psychologist if anxiety is interfering with your daily life, work, school, or relationships; if symptoms persist for weeks or months; if you’re avoiding activities or situations because of anxiety; if you’re experiencing frequent physical symptoms; if anxiety is affecting your sleep, eating, or overall wellbeing; or if you’re using unhealthy coping mechanisms like alcohol or other substances.
+You should consider seeing a clinical psychologist if anxiety is interfering with your daily life, work, school, or relationships; if symptoms persist for weeks or months; if you’re avoiding activities or situations because of anxiety; if you’re experiencing frequent physical symptoms; if anxiety is affecting your sleep, eating, or overall wellbeing; or if you’re using unhealthy coping mechanisms like alcohol or other substances.
 You don’t need to wait until you’re at a breaking point seeking help when anxiety first starts impacting your life.

 Signs that therapy is working include noticing a gradual reduction in the frequency or intensity of anxious thoughts and feelings, developing and successfully using coping skills in triggering situations, improved ability to function in daily activities, better sleep or physical symptoms, increased confidence in managing anxiety, and feeling more in control of your responses to stressors.
 Progress isn’t always linear; there may be setbacks, but overall, you should notice positive changes over time.